lindsayrr8/lindsayrr8.github.io/_posts/2025-04-06-my-new-blog-post.md

 Both graphs are fine by most standards, including Tufte's, but I tend to prefer the second `lattice` visualization in this case.
 It seems a little more compact and "cleaner" as well as utilizing a sans serif font.
 This makes it a little more accommodating for a wider audience.

+`ggplot2` and `lattice` are very similar `R` packages.
+If I had to make a comparison between them, I'd say that `ggplot2` gives you a little more control and style options, while `lattice` feels more like base `R`.
+At the end of the day, if you portray the data clearly and accurately, then the method you use to do so is not of the most significant importance.